The RIIM™ Parts and Tools

 Over The Air (OTA) Firmware Updates

 The firmware used in the module can be updated over the air, including the firmware used for ICI.
 This allows for bug fixes and other updates when the network is deployed.
+Over the Air (OTA) updates make it possible to update RIIM in the field.
+This is great for:

 The RIIM Border Router is a complete CE certified boxed product that will connect to the Internet via an Ethernet interface and CoAP.